How We Track Your ROI

 Monthly: Reconciliation (30 minutes)

-• Reconcile with client—did reported meetings actually happen?
+• Reconcile with you—did reported meetings actually happen?

 • Get revenue updates—which meetings converted to deals?